Psychosocial hazards - what are my obligations?

 On a positive note, a Regulatory Impact Statement prepared by Deloitte found that the effective management of psychosocial hazards could exceed the costs for Australian workplaces at a ratio of 1:1.06.
 This is due to the benefits from improved productivity from lower absenteeism and presenteeism, and reduced compensation claims and occurrence of employee mental illness and injury.
 [3]

-If you would like some help to navigate this process to meet your obligation and keep your people safe from psychological injury and illness, get in touch with our team today.
+If you would like some help to navigate the process to meet your obligations and take steps towards keeping your people safe from psychological injury and illness, get in touch with our team today.

 References